 Some folks skin the fish before they slice it but I have found that it is easier to remove the skin from smaller pieces.

-Use a sharp knife and just glide the blade between the meat and the skin to separate the two.
+Use a sharp knife and with the fish laying skin side down, glide the blade between the meat and the skin to separate the two.

 My method is to get it started on the thick end then when I have enough to get ahold of, I hold it with the thumb of my left hand (I am right handed) while I glide the blade, angled slightly downward, away from me.